thisismydesign/batch_dependent_associations/README.md

 As the [discussion](https://github.com/rails/rails/issues/22510#issuecomment-162448557) in [this](https://github.com/rails/rails/issues/22510) open Rails issue from 2015 points out `dependent: :(destroy|delete)` loads the entire relation and does not batch.
 This makes the usage of this otherwise great feature very dangerous and disencouraged at the very least because of possible OOM issues.

 This gem is the sweet spot between the memory safety of custom batching and the convenience of letting Rails take care of dependencies.
-When included it [prepends](https://medium.com/appaloosa-store-engineering/caution-when-using-before-destroy-with-model-association-71600b8bfed2) a `before_destroy` hook that removes all `has_many` associations with `dependent` option.
-It will call `destroy` or `delete` based on how `dependent` is defined.
+When included, it [prepends](https://medium.com/appaloosa-store-engineering/caution-when-using-before-destroy-with-model-association-71600b8bfed2) a `before_destroy` hook that removes all `has_many` associations with certain `dependent` options.
+It will call `destroy` or `delete` if `dependent` is set to `:destroy` or `:delete_all` respectively. `nullify` and `restrict_with_(error|exception)` don't remove associations.
+For the documentation of `dependent` options refer to [Active Record Associations 4.2.2.4](http://guides.rubyonrails.org/association_basics.html) (currently it incorrectly lists `delete` instead of `delete_all`).

 ## Installation